wadmp/wadmp.github.io/src/gen3/release-notes/README.md

 ### Improvements:

-- Added a new VPN management feature to enhance network security and control. <br>
+- Added a new, long-awaited VPN management feature to streamline network security and control. <br>
   For more information see [VPN Documentation](../docs/vpn/)

 ![VPN](./dashboard_vpn.png)